josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈴_Allies_And_Ethics/🛠️_how_neutral_people_enable_authoritarian_tech.md

 ---

 ## 🏮 Footer
-*How Neutral People Enable Authoritarian Tech* is a living node of the Polaris Protocol.
+*🛠️ How Neutral People Enable Authoritarian Tech* is a living node of the Polaris Protocol.
 It examines how procedural compliance, not malice, becomes the engine of authoritarian outcomes inside behavioural-surveillance systems.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-16_
+_Last updated: 2025-12-12_